Xerox vs. Canon: Which Printer Brand Is Best for Me?

 Canon’s origins date back to the 1930s in Japan, but the company became fully entrenched in the United States with the establishment of its New York branch in 1955.

-Canon is currently headquartered in Long Island, New York and is led by Chairman and CEO Fujio Mitarai.
+Canon is currently headquartered in Long Island, New York, and is led by Chairman and CEO Fujio Mitarai.

 3 Similarities Between Xerox and Canon

-1. Range of Office Printing Solutions
+1. Broad Range of Office Printing Solutions

 Medium workgroup options include printers that can meet the needs of workgroups with up to 20 daily users that print at a volume somewhere in the 1,500-15,000 pages per month range.

-In addition to the print solutions for the workgroups discussed above, Xerox and Canon have a variety of specialty office equipment options, such as production printers, personal office printers and scanners.
+In addition to the print solutions for the workgroups discussed above, Xerox and Canon have a variety of specialty office equipment options, such as production printers, personal office printers, and scanners.

-1. Commitment to Printer Security
+2. Commitment to Printer Security

 They both partner with security software company McAfee to enhance their overall security profile, and there is a significant overlap in the types of security features the brands offer.

-Some of these security features include Card Reader Authentication, Disk Overwrite, Whitelisting and Firmware Verification.
+Some of these security features include Card Reader Authentication, Disk Overwrite, Whitelisting, and Firmware Verification.

 Printer security has developed into a central concern for companies that use modern technology in the workplace.
 Read our blog on the 4 ways to protect your printer from cyberattacks to learn more about the steps you can take to make your print environment more secure.

-1. Strong Infrastructure for Support
+3. Strong Infrastructure for Support

 If you have a service or repair issue with your printer, Xerox and Canon cast a wide net in the number of technicians they have at their disposal throughout the United States.